applitools/applitools-genymotion-sample/README.md

     $ appium -p 4723 &
     ```

-* You can now run the test in parallel and see the test execute in GenyMotion Cloud, and see the Visual Testing results in the Applitools Test Manager Dashboard
+* You can now run the test in parallel and see the test execute in Genymotion Cloud, and see the Visual Testing results in the Applitools Test Manager Dashboard